Kalpak15/DDAS/README.md

 - Cloud viewing optimized for standard file sizes
 - Real-time features require stable internet connection

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for complete details.

-## 🙏 Acknowledgments

-Special thanks to:
-- The React team for the amazing frontend framework
-- Express.js community for the robust backend solution
-- MongoDB for scalable database solutions
-- All contributors and testers who help improve DDAS
-- Open source community for inspiration and support

 ## 📞 Support & Community